Saul Kassin

-Saul Kassin is an American academic, who serves as a Distinguished Professor of psychology at the City University of New York's John Jay College of Criminal Justice and Massachusetts Professor Emeritus of Psychology at Williams College in Williamstown, Massachusetts.
+Saul Kassin is an American academic.
+He is Distinguished Professor Emeritus of Psychology at the City University of New York's John Jay College of Criminal Justice and Massachusetts Professor Emeritus of Psychology at Williams College in Williamstown, Massachusetts.

-Biography and education
+Education and Career

-Kassin was born in 1953 in New York.
-He attended Brooklyn College from 1971 to 1974 and graduated with a Bachelor of Science degree.
-While there, he helped run experiments on implicit learning for cognitive psychologist Arthur S. Reber.
-From 1974 to 1978, he attended the University of Connecticut in Storrs, Connecticut, where he received his Ph.D. in personality and social psychology.
-From there, he began his psychology and law career by studying jury decision making with Lawrence S. Wrightsman at the University of Kansas in Lawrence, Kansas.
-After two years at Purdue University in West Lafayette, Indiana, he started at Williams College in 1981, where he spent most of his career.
-In 1984–85, while on sabbatical from Williams, Kassin was awarded a U.S. Supreme Court Judicial Fellowship and worked at the Federal Judicial Center in Washington, DC.
-In 1985–86, worked as a postdoctoral fellow at Stanford University.
+Saul M. Kassin was born in April 1953 in Brooklyn, New York.
+He later attended Far Rockaway High School in Queens between the years 1967 and 1971, where he believed that he would go on to study journalism.
+From 1971 to 1974, Kassin was enrolled in Brooklyn College, graduating with his Bachelor of Science degree.
+While there, he assisted cognitive psychologist Arthur S. Reber with running experiments on implicit learning.
+From 1974 to 1978, he attended the University of Connecticut in Storrs, Connecticut, where he received his Ph.D. in personality and social psychology and studied attribution theory with Charles A. Lowe.
+In 1978-1979, he worked as a postdoctoral research fellow to study jury decision-making with Lawrence S. Wrightsman at the University of Kansas in Lawrence, Kansas.

-Career books, awards, research, and advocacy
+Kassin taught at Purdue University in West Lafayette, Indiana for two years before moving in 1981 to Williams College, where he spent the bulk of his academic career.
+On a year-long sabbatical from Williams, Kassin was awarded a U.S. Supreme Court Judicial Fellowship in 1984-1985, during which time he worked at the Federal Judicial Center in Washington, DC.
+Then in 1985-1986, he spent the year on a postdoctoral fellowship at Stanford University in Stanford, California.
+In 2006, Kassin accepted a Distinguished Professorship at John Jay College of Criminal Justice of the City University of New York.
+He retired in January 2026 and is now a Professor Emeritus both at Williams and at John Jay College.